 Understanding where the leak originates is crucial for a targeted fix.
 If the leak is at the top, it could be due to loose pipe connections or issues with valves.

-Leaks from the side often point to problems with the temperature pressure relief valve, a safety feature that releases excess tank pressure.
+Leaks from the side often point to problems with the temperature and pressure (T&P) relief valve, a safety feature that releases excess pressure from the water heater tank.
+If this valve is malfunctioning, it may cause water to leak, indicating a need for repair or replacement.

 Read also: Water Heater Popping Sound Dangerous